xarrijorge/xarrijorge/README.md

 ### ⚡ Relevant achievements

 ### ✔️ I'm currently learning
-- JavaScript - Advance concepts and Web API
-- ReactJS - Advance concepts.
+- Typerscript & Testing
+- Mobile Development (React Native)
+- Data Visualization (D3)

 ### 👩‍💻 I'm working on
-- Working through the Chingu cohort.
-- Basically just coding as much as I can every week.
+- Remote Contract Gig with Adobe as Lead UI Developer
+- Building projects to develop the skills learned from Tech above

 ### 💡 Goals for 2021
 - Get better at React - Get a hold of the advance concepts
 - Get better at UI / UX
-- Pickup Typescript & GraphQL & D3.js
+- Pickup Typescript & GraphQL & D3.js & React Native
 - Up my algo game - this one should be top actually
-- Get a remote gig - and this as well

 ### 🌴 Fun facts
 - I'm an anime lover, Shounen buff and Gooner forever.
 - Speak a little french but not enough to be dangerous.
+- I run a Frontend coding class for youth after work

 ### ☕ Get in touch
 - LinkedIn: <a href = "https://www.linkedin.com/in/xarri/">Xarri Jorge</a>
 - Twitter: <a href = "https://twitter.com/xarri">Xarri Jorge</a>
-- Website: coming soon - Almost done but not quite yet.
-- Portfolio Site: <a href = "https://xarrijorge.netlify.app">xarrijorge</a>
+- Portfolio Site: <a href = "https://xarrijorge.netlify.app">xarrijorge</a> Not quite completed.
 <br>
 <br>